dyec/cogwerx-mjpg-streamer-pi3/README.md

 It's a good idea to do this, just to test and ensure that your camera is set up properly.

 #### To pull a prebuilt docker image:
 You might want to get started immediately from an existing docker image.
-Pull the container image from docker hub:
+Pull the container image from [Docker Hub](https://hub.docker.com/r/openhorizon/mjpg-streamer-pi3/):
 ```
 docker pull openhorizon/mjpg-streamer-pi3:latest
 ```